 - Do international students attend this program?

 - Yes!
 As much as 25% of the program each year has been international.
 Students from Germany, Switzerland, France, Hong Kong, Japan, Russia and other places have all enjoyed a fabulous time at campusNYC.

 - Can I bring my cell phone or lap-top?

 - How do I get my welcome pack?

 - Welcome pack pdf’s are emailed to the family immediately upon registration at our premier summer cooking program.
-Nothing else is sent to you, and nothing is ever sent through the USPS snail mail.
+Nothing is ever sent through the USPS snail mail.

 - How well supervised are campusNYC students?